Visitor Health & Safety Guidelines

 During Your Stay

-Thoroughly sanitized properties that follow PRTC standards will be certified with Island-specific health certification seals.
+Thoroughly sanitized properties that follow PRTC standards may be certified with Island-specific health certification seals.

 Guests will receive a Health and Safety guide detailing the specialized measures implemented by each property individually.

 We recommend visitors connect with their hotels and/or hosts directly for additional information about their specific protocols beyond these and/or if visitors have specific requests.

 Conducting temperature checks, screen symptoms, and disinfecting luggage in reception areas upon entry.

 Adhering to high standards of cleanliness with thorough housekeeping procedures that follow CDC and EPA standards.

 Requiring face coverings for all guests and personnel in public areas.